malekim/v-idle/README.md

 [![codecov](https://codecov.io/gh/malekim/v-idle/branch/master/graph/badge.svg)](https://codecov.io/gh/malekim/v-idle)

-V-idle is a Vue.js plugin to detect idle/non-active users.
+V-idle is a universal Vue plugin compatible with Vue 2 and Vue 3 to detect idle/non-active users.

 ## Installation

-The plugin can be installed by npm or yarn.
+The plugin can be installed by npm, yarn or pnpm.
 Alternatively it can be used through jsdelivr CDN.

 ### NPM